The Best Creperies in Paris

 Why should you eat at a crêperie?

 For that very reason, if you visit Paris, you can't miss the opportunity to try the authentic crêpe or galette.
 Moreover, being in Paris you will find a crêperie every few meters, due to the large number of places that make them.
-I don't think you will be able to choose just one place, you will probably want to do a tasting tour and choose the best one according to your criteria, it's the best thing to do!
+I don't think you will be able to choose just one place, you might want to do a tasting tour and choose the best one according to your criteria, it's the best thing to do!
 Enjoy the tour and eat lots of crêpes!

 Tips for choosing the best crêperie in Paris

 There is no set of tips to choose better or worse.
-I must simply tell you that, if you are in Paris, you will taste the best crêpes.
+I simply must tell you that, if you are in Paris, you will taste the best crêpes.
 The traditional recipe is unique and each place will make it in its own way, but you will rarely be disappointed.
 What I can tell you is the best thing that a crêpe must have to be well done.

 There are several things to keep in mind.
 In France and for the most part, most crêpes or failing that, most galettes (savory) are usually made of buckwheat or wheat dough.
 First of all, a crêpe must taste buttery.
 If it has that taste, it is one of the main characteristics of an authentic French crêpe.